hyscale-lab/slimsc/README.md

 Before setting up the environment, please ensure you have the following ready:

-**1. Log in to Hugging Face Hub**
+**1. Log in to HuggingFace Hub**
-You will need to download the model weights from the Hugging Face Hub.
+You will need to download the model weights from the HuggingFace Hub.
 First, install the CLI and log in.
 ```bash
 pip install -U "huggingface_hub[cli]"
 huggingface-cli login